ICARS Project Risk Management Policy

 Risk assessment: The systematic process of evaluating the potential risks that may be involved in a project activity or undertaking.

-Risk matrix: A matrix used to gage the level of risk by visually depicting the likelihood of the risk occurring and the potential impact of that risk.
+Risk matrix: A matrix used to gauge the level of risk by visually depicting the likelihood of the risk occurring and the potential impact of that risk.
 See Appendix 1 for a risk matrix template.

-Likelihood: A qualitative characterization of probability.
+Likelihood: A qualitative characterisation of probability.

 Impact: A qualitative characterisation of the consequence of an event.